MacaylaMarvelous81/Nexus/README.md

 # Nexus
-___

 ## About
-Nexus is plugin for the Minecraft server software [Spigot](https://hub.spigotmc.org).
-It adds items with recipes.
-It is mainly meant for play in regular Survival Mode, but it should work in other kinds of servers too.
+Nexus is a plugin for the Minecraft server software [Spigot](https://hub.spigotmc.org).
+It adds items with recipes, and is meant for play in regular Survival Mode, but it should work in other kinds of servers too.